developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/licensing/index.md

 ## Off-line Licensing
 License Manager provides a Local License Server option, enabling organizations to employ an on-premise server to distribute licenses to devices without access to the internet.
 This option requires software installed on a company's own IP-based Linux or Windows server in advance of license distribution to devices.

-For more information, including hardware requirements and setup instructions, refer to the [Local License Server Administration Guide (.pdf)](local-licenses-server-ag-en.pdf).
+> **For more information, including hardware requirements and setup instructions, download the appropriate Local License Server Administration Guide from the [Zebra License Management support portal page](https://www.zebra.com/us/en/support-downloads/software-licensing.html)**.

 **To License from a Local Server**: